alexeygrigorev/au-tomator-lambda/README.md

 It has two components:

 * router - decides if it needs to invoke the second function
-* reactor - the main logic
+* automator - the main logic

 It's split into two parts to work around Slack's 3 second timeout